Economy Debate: What Does the Future Hold? sponsored by Quantum Advisory

 16:30 — Splott Stage

-You’ve Got to Know Where You’re From To Know Where You’re Going: How Can We Get More Working Class Writers? with Yomi Adegoke, Niall Griffiths and Lisa Blower
+You’ve Got to Know Where You’re From To Know Where You’re Going: How Can We Get More Working Class Writers? with Niall Griffiths, Lisa Blower and Matt Scott

 The publishing industry is the domain of the middle-classes.
 Does that mean the less privileged have less powerful tales to tell?
 You know the answer to that.
 Young people from the working class backgrounds have picked up pens for centuries, creating some of our narrative tradition’s most vibrant and vital pieces of literature.
 So why aren’t they cutting through?
 What more can we all do?
 What works can inspire them?
-The panel includes award-winning writer and academic Lisa Blower, Grits and Sheepshagger author Niall Griffiths and Yomi Adegoke, co-author of the new inspirational black girl bible Slay in Your Lane.
+The panel includes award-winning writer and academic Lisa Blower, Grits and Sheepshagger author Niall Griffiths and is chaired by Matt Scott, co-founder of Slung Low, a novelist who’s taught English in a Cardiff comprehensive and lived in the US, where he researched innovative approaches to education.

 Will Hutton — Saving Britain